Open-Attestation/documentation-website/website/docs/integrator-section/verifiable-document/ethereum/going-further.md

 - [Configuring DNS](/docs/developer-section/quickstart/configure-dns)
 - [Creating a Custom Renderer](/docs/developer-section/quickstart/create-custom-renderer)

-On top of OpenAttestation CLI, the OA team provides a web application to deploy document store and issue hash to your document store.
+On top of the OpenAttestation CLI, there is also a web application to deploy document store and issue hash to your document store.
 You will find more information in the following tutorials:

 - [Deploying Document with Web App](/docs/integrator-section/webapp-tutorial/deploy-document-store-webapp)
 - [Issuing Document with Web App](/docs/integrator-section/webapp-tutorial/issue-document-store-webapp)